 - Complete documentation of Failure/Repair/Test results.

-EASA's rewind study is good news for the customer.
+EASA’s rewind study is good news for the customer.
 Now we have technical proof that motors can be rewound without a loss of efficiency.
 The study shows customers they have an option when their motor fails.
-They can chose to rewind it or they can chose to replace it.
+They can choose to rewind it or they can choose to replace it.

 Questions?
 Call us today if you need assistance at 541.345.1579